 We advice you to install python-snap7 using a binary wheel.
-The binary wheels should work on Windows 64x, OS X (intel) and Linux x64. python-snap7 is available on PyPI.
+The binary wheels should work on Windows 64x, OS X (intel), Linux x64 and Linux ARM. python-snap7 is available on PyPI.
 You can install it by using pip:

 $ pip install python-snap7

 If you are running an unsupported platform you need to do a bit more work.
 This involves two steps.
 First, install the snap7 library, followed by the installation of the python-snap7 package.